herodevs/cli/README.md

 * [@herodevs/cli](#herodevscli)
 <!-- tocstop -->

+## TERMS

+Use of this CLI is governed by the [HeroDevs End of Life Dataset Terms of Service and Data Policy](https://docs.herodevs.com/legal/end-of-life-dataset-terms).

 ## Scanning Behavior

 The CLI's scanning commands (`hd scan eol` and `hd scan sbom`) are designed to be non-invasive: